 The primary government is a defendant in an action, Ronald Arnett, et al. v.
-California Public Employees' Retirement System (PERS); California Board of Administration of PERS; et al., that challenges Section 21417 of the Government Code pertaining to industrial plaintiffs disability retirement benefits.
-The allege that Section 21417 makes retirement decisions based upon age, violating the Age Discrimination in Employment Act of 1967.
-PERS estimated potential damages of \$316 million (lump sum) in this case and an unfavorable outcome is possible.
-On November 15, 1999, the primary government filed a writ of certiorari in the United States Supreme Court asking the Court to review the appellate court's ruling that the plaintiffs had stated a claim for age discrimination based upon disparate impact theory.
+California Public Employees' Retirement System (PERS); California Board of Administration of PERS; et al., that challenges Section 21417 of the Government Code pertaining to industrial disability retirement benefits.
+The plaintiffs allege that Section 21417 makes retirement decisions based upon age, in violation of the Age Discrimination in Employment Act of 1967.
+PERS estimated potential damages at \$316 million (lump sum) in this case.
+The action reached the United States Supreme Court, which, on January 18, 2000, vacated the appellate court's ruling against the primary government, and remanded the action for further proceedings consistent with Kimel v.
+Florida Bd. of Regents, which held that states enjoy sovereign immunity from private Age Discrimination in Employment Act suits.
+On July 13, 2000, the Equal Employment Opportunity Commission filed a complaint against the primary government and intervened in this matter as a party plaintiff.
+The district court set a trial date in this case for April 30, 2001.

 The primary government is a defendant in a joint action involving fifty-five counties, Sonoma County, et al., v.
 Commission on State Mandates, seeking recovery of property tax revenues reallocated to school districts.
 The counties contend that this reallocation of revenues constitutes State mandated costs and therefore is subject to reimbursement.
-On October 18, 1999, the court ruled in favor of the counties.
-The primary government has announced its intention to appeal.
-An unfavorable outcome is possible and would require that the State return approximately \$10 billion to the various counties.
+The action has reached the Court of Appeal, which, on November 21, 2000, reversed a Superior Court's judgment and remanded with instructions to enter a new judgment denying the counties' petition.
+The counties have announced their intention to file a petition for review in the California Supreme Court.
+An unfavorable outcome is possible and would require the primary government to return between \$10 and \$15 billion to counties for retroactive payment, an amount that increases by approximately \$3.5 billion annually.